vitessio/website/content/en/docs/17.0/user-guides/configuration-advanced/unmanaged-tablet.md

 vtctlclient MoveTables -- Progress commerce.legacy2commerce
 ```

-You can also use `Workflow show` command to get the progress as it has much more info as well.
+You can also use the [`Workflow show`](../../../reference/vreplication/workflow/) command to get the progress as it has much more info as well.

 ```bash
 vtctlclient Workflow commerce.legacy2commerce show